-A new exhibition at the University of Leeds demonstrates the First World War’s continuing influence on 21st century creativity.
+An exhibition at the University of Leeds demonstrated the First World War’s continuing influence on 21st century creativity.

-Visual artist Juliet MacDonald has spent months working with material in the University’s unrivalled Liddle Collection of letters, photos and memorabilia relating to the First World War.
+Visual artist Juliet MacDonald had spent months working with material in the University’s unrivalled Liddle Collection of letters, photos and memorabilia relating to the First World War.

-As part of the project, funded by The Leverhulme Trust’s Artist in Residence scheme, some of the resulting work goes on show from today at the University’s Stanley & Audrey Burton Gallery in a show called Inhalation.
+As part of the project, funded by The Leverhulme Trust’s Artist in Residence scheme, some of the resulting work went on show at the University’s Stanley & Audrey Burton Gallery in a show called Inhalation.

 The Liddle Collection, part of the University’s Special Collections housed in its Brotherton Library, contains the personal papers, oral testimonies, photos and memorabilia of more than 4,000 veterans and their relatives.